Triforceninja420/DittoBot/README.md

 Do **not** publish 180 t AWG 33 in this annulus.
 AWG 33 packs \~100 t here.
 Use AWG 36 for 160–180 t.
 Details in `COIL_REVISION.md`.

 Nothing on this cell is a measured latch until turns, R, peak I, ON N, and OFF N are published.
+Fill MEASUREMENT_CARD.md.

 ---